Janzi Band

-Janzi Band, sometimes simply Janzi, is a Ugandan afro-fusion, contemporary and world music group formed on 27 August 2009 by Ssewa Ssewa and friends Abraham Sekasi, Jackson Kirya and Steven Oundo.
+Janzi, is a Ugandan afrobeat, fusion, contemporary and world music band formed on 27 August 2009 by Ssewa Ssewa.
 The band has a hybrid repertoire of music, including notable covers as well as an original ethno-pop discography.
-The band has worked alongside a number of Ugandan musicians, including Lilian Mbabazi and A Pass.
+The band has worked alongside a number of Ugandan musicians.

 They are known for the creation of a new Ugandan harp-like instrument, the Janzi.

 Their first album, Eka (Home) was released in on i-Tunes in 2017.

 Background

-Janzi is a Luganda word that means grasshopper, which according to the founders Ssewa Ssewa and friends Abraham Sekasi, Jackson Kirya and Steven Oundo, means that Janzi Band flies like grasshoppers.
-In 2009, Ssewa Ssewa and Abraham developed an idea to start a project that could aid cultural development through music.
-Their ambition was to unite cultures of different regions in the world through combining music of different ethnic origins.
+Janzi is a Luganda word which originates from Ejjanzi, a name for grasshopper which according to the founder Ssewa Ssewa, means that Janzi Band flies like grasshoppers.
+In 2009, Ssewa Ssewa developed an idea to start a project that could aid cultural development through music.
+The ambition was to unite cultures of different regions from Uganda with the rest of the world through music collaborations, workshops and live performances of different ethnic origins.